Quantum Lock: A Provable Quantum Communication Advantage: Introduction

 The literature on classical PUFs (CPUFs) is rich, and there is a multitude of constructions available based on different hardware technologies \cite{GCDD02,GSST07,KL18}.
 We refer to \cite{Roel12} for a detailed review of the available constructions of classical PUFs.
 Although all of those constructions provide unique and inexpensive hardware fingerprints, they all suffer from providing sufficient randomness.
-As a result, most of the existing CPUF constructions are vulnerable against machine learning modeling-based attacks \cite{CHES:Becker15,becker_pitfalls_2014,Del19,RSS13,ruhrmair_modeling_2010}.
+As a result, most of the existing CPUF constructions are vulnerable against machine learning modelling-based attacks \cite{CHES:Becker15,becker_pitfalls_2014,Del19,RSS13,ruhrmair_modeling_2010}.
 In these types of attacks, the attacker first collects a sufficient number of CRPs by adaptively querying the PUF and then uses that data to derive a numerical model using the tools from machine learning.
 Here, the goal of the model is to predict the response of the PUF to an arbitrary challenge.
-These attacks open multiple new research directions on designing machine learning-based attack resilient PUFs \cite{NDJM19,SMCN17}.
-In the classical domain, there are a few proposals to prevent such sophisticated attacks, such as the \emph{lockdown technique} \cite{yu_lockdown_2016}, which prevents the adversary from adaptively querying the CPUF.
-However, all of the previous works have a heuristic nature, and none of the solutions provides \emph{provable security} for CPUFs or PUF-based authentication protocols.
-On the other hand, in recent years, there has been a line of research suggesting to exploit quantum mechanical features of certain devices to design secure PUFs, known in the literature as quantum PUFs~\cite{ADDK19,KMK21}.
+These attacks open multiple new research directions on designing machine learning-based attack-resilient PUFs \cite{NDJM19,SMCN17}.
+In the classical domain, there are a few proposals to prevent such sophisticated attacks.
+The \emph{lockdown technique} \cite{yu_lockdown_2016} is one such example.
+Informally speaking, it provides a two-way, i.e., server-client authentication.
+Here, the server first sends a part of the response along with a challenge to the client.
+The client first checks whether the sent partial response is consistent with the actual response from the PUF corresponding to the challenge that is sent by the server.
+The client replies with the rest of the response if the server passes this test.
+Though it prevents the adversary from querying the CPUF in an adaptive manner.
+However, all of such solutions are heuristic in nature, and none of them provides \emph{provable security} for CPUFs or PUF-based authentication protocols.
+On the other hand, in recent years, there has been a line of research suggesting to exploit quantum mechanical features of certain devices to design secure PUFs, known in the literature as quantum PUFs~\cite{ADDK19,KMK21,GGDF22Comparison}.
 Although these proposals provide provable security against quantum machine learning attacks, they are challenging to realise with current-day quantum technologies.